 but every once in a while I take it out

 and set it on the floor of my mind

 and stretch my hand out towards it —

-— and when it bites me how I smile
+— and when it bites me how I smile,

-in the knowledge that it lives.
+just happy that it lives.